emtempleton/emtempleton.github.io/index.md

 I love building community wherever I go.
 I’ve been fortunate to formally contribute to student residential life in my role as a [Resident Fellow](https://students.dartmouth.edu/residential-life/house-communities/resident-fellows) in [East Wheelock House](https://sites.dartmouth.edu/ew/) for the past five years.

+I'm looking forward to building a *new* community in Chicago, where I will be starting as an Assistant Professor of Behavioral Science at the University of Chicago [Booth School of Business](https://www.chicagobooth.edu/) in summer 2026!
+I plan to hire a lab manager so please reach out if you are interested in working with me!

 # My Research

 I study **conversation**.